NCAR/FastEddy-model/docs/Tutorials/cases/DISPERSION.rst

 ==================================================
-Transport and dispersion over idealized topography
+Passive scalar transport and dispersion over an idealized hill
 ==================================================

 Background